-Anixter Inc. sponsored a defined contribution plan covering all of its non-union U.S. employees (the "Anixter Inc. Employee Savings Plan").
-As described in Note 9, effective January 1, 2022, the Anixter Inc. Employee Savings Plan was merged with and into the WESCO Distribution, Inc. Retirement Savings Plan.
+Anixter Inc., a wholly owned subsidiary of the Plan Sponsor, sponsored a defined contribution plan covering all of its non-union U.S. employees (the "Anixter Inc. Employee Savings Plan").
+As described under "Amendments to the Plan" below, effective January 1, 2022, the Anixter Inc. Employee Savings Plan was merged with and into the WESCO Distribution, Inc. Retirement Savings Plan.